Henry Maynard Primary School and Nursery we actively promote British Values.

 - Pupils have the opportunity and choice to take part in a wide range of different extra-curricular activities.

-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and SEAL lessons and at Circle Time.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our online safety and SEAL lessons and at Circle Time.

-- Pupils know who to speak to if they are worried or concerned about themselves or others e.g. safeguarding officers.
+- Pupils know who to speak to if they are worried or concerned about themselves or others e.g. safeguarding officers and learning mentors.

 Tolerance of those of different faith and beliefs